GoNZooo/gopoke/README.md

 More information about the facilities to do this kind of thing can be found [here](https://github.com/alco/porcelain).

-Obviously these are not Go resources, but the same kind of thing could most likely be done very easily.
+Obviously these are not Go resources, but the same kind of thing could most likely be done very easily in Go.